vatbub/common/README.md

 [![Build Status](https://travis-ci.org/vatbub/common.svg?branch=master)](https://travis-ci.org/vatbub/common)     [![Coverage Status](https://coveralls.io/repos/github/vatbub/common/badge.svg?branch=master)](https://coveralls.io/github/vatbub/common?branch=master) [![Maven Central](https://img.shields.io/maven-central/v/com.github.vatbub/common.svg)](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.github.vatbub%22%20AND%20a%3A%22common%22)

 This repository holds the Maven Artifact `fokprojects.common` which currently contains classes for:
-  - Self-Update of a java app (in developement)
+  - Self-Update of a java app
   - Saving preferences
   - Logging (using `java.util.logging`)
   - Comparing version numbers
   - A basic dialog to notify the user of an update
+  - Read config files and remote configs (in developement)

 Learn how to use all of this functionality, go to the [wiki](../../wiki).